Yahshemi/SN-Fundamentals/fundamentals_readme.md

 Tables can be related to each other in various ways

 - One to Many
 Within a table, a field can hold a reference to a record on another table.
 There are three one-to-many relationship fields:

 Reference Fields - Allows a user to select a record on a table defined by the reference field.
 Glide List - Allows a user to select multiple records on a table defined by the glide list.
 Document ID Fields - Allow a user to select a record on any table in the instance.

 - Many to Many
+Two or more tables can be related in any bi-directional reationship, so that the related records are visible from both tables in a related list.

 - Database Views
+Two tables can be joined virtually to allow for reporting on data that might be stored in more than one table

 - Extensions
+A table can extend another table.
+The extended table includes unique fields plus all of the fields and their properties from the parent table

 #### Tables Types

+##### Extended tables

+For tables that stand alone, only the global default fields are automatically created.

+Extending a table incorporates all of the fields of the original table and allows for unique fields to be created on the new table.

+A table that extends another table is called a child class The table it extends is the parent class

+Permission to extend

+A table's __Extensible__ field is used to control whether a table can be extended.

+__Dictionary ocerrides__ provides the ability to define a field on a child table differently from the field on the parent table.
+If a table is exteneded but itself is not extending another table, it is called a __Base Table__.
+The __Task__ table is such a table, making it both a base class, and a parent class.

+__Core__ tables are created by Service Now and provided with the base system.
+__Custom__ tables are created by you

 #### Schema Map

 -  Schema Map: provides a graphical representation of othe tables related to specific.

+##### To generate a schema map

+1).
+Navigate to __System Definition > Tables & Columns__.
+2).
+In the Table name pane, __select a table__.
+3).
+Select __Schema map__.
+The schema map for the selected table opens in a seperate tab or window.

 #### Overall Scenario for Course Activity